CSCI-526/main-midnight-mechanics-1/README.md

 Rhythm Clash

-WASD/up down right left arrow to give input
+WASD/up down right left to give input

 Press space bar at the right moment to perform attack! having all the extra input correctly will perform extra skill.